 Disposable face masks, single-use gloves, plastic aprons, disposable face tissues and any other waste should be discarded in a waste bin with a lid in your separate “sick room”.
 The government officials who are in contact with you will advise you how to safely dispose of this waste.

-Most people who get sick with coronavirus disease will have only a mild illness and should recover at home.
+Most people who get sick with coronavirus disease will have only a mild illness and should isolate for 10-days.
 You may continue to experience the typical symptoms which include a fever, cough and mild shortness of breath.
 Most people with mild illness will start feeling better within a week of first symptoms.
 Have your healthcare provider’s contact information on hand for emergencies – this could be your GP or your nearest local clinic/ hospital.

 Get rest at home and drink enough water/ clear fluids during the day to make sure that your urine stays a pale clear colour.
 There are no specific antiviral treatments recommended for coronavirus disease.
 You can take over-the-counter medications if you have fever or pain.
 Use these according to the instructions on the packet or label and do not exceed the recommended dose.
 You should continue taking any other prescribed chronic medication.

 Monitor your symptoms carefully.
 If your symptoms get worse, call your healthcare provider immediately.
 If you develop any emergency warning signs, get medical attention immediately.
 Emergency warning signs include: trouble breathing, chest pain or pressure in your chest that does not go away, coughing up blood, becoming confused, severe sleepiness, blue lips or face.
 If you have any warning signs, you or a member of your household should call your nearest hospital or emergency services immediately and notify them that you have confirmed coronavirus disease.
 Avoid taking public transport to the facility – either use private transport (preferably with windows rolled-down) or call emergency services for an ambulance if required.
 You should wear a face mask if you travel to seek hospital care.